 These R&D farms are equipped with farm machineries, meteorological observatories, lysimeter stations etc. The experiments on different irrigation techniques; soil-water plant relationship, soil and water conservation, rangeland/grassland development, watershed management, rainwater harvesting etc. are under implementation in the irrigated, arid and mountainous areas of the country.

 PCRWR Research and Demonstration Farm for Rainfed Areas is located at Darkali Kalan, district Rawalpindi at 73.03O E and 33.30O N, 60 km away from Islamabad.
 It encompasses an area of 175 kanals typically representing the Potohar topography and livelihood.
 Here, integrated water management research is conducted to improve farm productivity under rainfed conditions.
-The R&D works trialed there are based upon the philosophy, “keep it simple and stupid”.
+The R&D works trialed there are based upon the philosophy, “keep it simple”.
 The interventions carried out at the farm are therefore simple and socially-acceptable and are yielding substantial economic returns.
 Salient management practices at the farm are: micro-catchments for orchard plants, solar-powered drip system for supplemental irrigation of orchards, solar-powered farmhouse electrification system, rooftop rainwater harvesting and drip bucket irrigation systems for kitchen gardening, slope transverse ploughings for erosion control and runoff entrapments, rainwater harvesting ponds etc.

 Micro-catchment is a specially designed area with slope and dikes to increase runoff and concentrate it in planting basins.
 Maximum amount of runoff gathers near the root zone, infiltrate and stored in soil profile.
 Micro-catchments may enhance the water availability to the plant 3-4 times of the amount of annual rainfall.
 A number of fruit trees can be exclusively grown on rainfall, or it significantly reduces the supplemental irrigation requirement.
 Micro-catchments were developed around citrus, grapes, cactus, plum and other fruit trees at the farm to cut their irrigation requirements.